-TD process salts are a special formulation and have a syrup-like consistency unlike conventional heat treatment salts.
-Active vanadium dispersed in the salt bath combines with free carbon atoms contained in the steel substrate to form the vanadium carbide layer.
-This high temperature reaction also creates the extremely high bond strength.
+TD process salts contain active vanadium dispersed which, together with the free carbon contained in a steel, combines to form the vanadium carbide layer.
+This high temperature reaction and diffusion of elements also creates the extremely high bond strength.
 Due to the temperature ranges concerned with the diffusion process, this means some steels are not suitable for the TD process.
-Click here to see a table of suitable tool steels for TD Coating.
+Click here to see a table of suitable tool steels for TD.

 The thickness of the TD coating can be precisely controlled through adjusting the processing time, bath temperature and accounting for the composition of the substrate.
 Parts can also readily be re-coated.
 Re-coating of up to nine times have been reported, however this depends on application, and practically a new tool is usually required after approximately four to five re-coats.